CodePushGo/website/src/content/blog/en/how-end-to-end-encryption-secures-updates.md

 2. A secure key exchange ensures only authorized devices can access the decryption keys.
 3. When the device downloads the update, it runs cryptographic checks to confirm the update’s authenticity and detect any tampering.

-Capgo emphasizes this approach, stating:
+CodePushGo emphasizes this approach, stating:

 > "The only solution with true end-to-end encryption, others just sign updates" [\[1\]](https://capgo.app/)